mariam-ghazi/mariam-ghazi/README.md

 ---
 - C was my first programming language
 - my favourite coffee order is a brown sugar oat milk shaken esspresso
-- for all of my life i planned on becoming a doctor, but in grade 12 i decided on becoming doing engineering due to my love for math and physics
+- for all of my life i planned on becoming a doctor, but in grade 12 i decided on pursuing engineering due to my love for math and physics
 - i love listening to new jeans

 📬 contact me at...